conda/conda/docs/source/examples/create.rst

 a progress bar, displayed as it creates the environment.

-`conda` will also gather and activate all necessary package dependencies.
+`conda` will also gather and link all necessary package dependencies.
 Those that are not locally available will also be downloaded.

 If the package version is not specified, `conda` will choose the latest version by default.